Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Extracting data from text file tables

-- Writing script snippets for piping commands
+- Using script snippets for piping commands

 Debian Package Management

-Package Management Prerequisites
+Prerequisites for Debian Package Management

 - Configuring packages